nu-decree/viceroy-decree-website/exampleSite/content/english/pages/summer-opportunities.md

 ## DECREE VI Scholars Summer Program

-Application deadline is May 21st, 2024
+Application deadline is **May 21st, 2024**.

-If you are interested, please contact us at [viceroydecree-admin@khoury.northeastern.edu](viceroydecree-admin@khoury.northeastern.edu).
+If you are interested, please contact us at [viceroydecree-admin@khoury.northeastern.edu](mailto:viceroydecree-admin@khoury.northeastern.edu).

 Welcome to the DECREE VI Scholars Summer Program!
 This program is designed to enhance your skills and knowledge in cybersecurity, offering a variety of engaging educational activities and opportunities for professional development.
 The activities that are part of the summer program are detailed below: